Eat less sugar during the holidays

 from many different devices.
 They're recorded if you can't join live.

-Thank you so much for [the] course.
-It has helped me tremendously.
+Your course has helped me tremendously.
 I was bingeing out of control on sugar and baked goods for 3-4 months before your course due to crazy premenopausal hormones.

 I have now been sugar-free for 39 days and I feel wonderful.
 Your teaching about being sensitive and learning to be kind and compassionate to ourselves was very key for me.